ManideepBangaru/Python-Journey/README.md

 # Python-Journey
-This Repository covers entire basics and intermediate level of Python Language
+This Repository covers entire basic and intermediate level of Python Language